bytescout/pdf-co-api-samples/DOC To PDF API/JavaScript/Convert DOC To PDF From Uploaded File (Node.js)/README.md

-## How to convert DOC to PDF from uploaded file (node for DOC to PDF API in JavaScript and PDF.co Web API

-### Tutorial: how to convert DOC to PDF from uploaded file (node for DOC to PDF API in JavaScript

-Today you are going to learn how to convert DOC to PDF from uploaded file (node in JavaScript.
-PDF.co Web API was made to help with DOC to PDF API in JavaScript.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to convert DOC to PDF from uploaded file (node for DOC to PDF API in JavaScript and PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
-Follow the instruction and copy - paste code for JavaScript into your project's code editor.
-Use of PDF.co Web API in JavaScript is also explained in the documentation included along with the product.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.

 ## REQUEST FREE TECH SUPPORT